Kevin Lasagna: Udinese

 Lasagna scored on his debut for Udinese, a 3–2 cup win against Frosinone on 12 August 2017.
 His first Serie A goal came on 17 September, in a 2–1 loss to Milan.
 In December, he scored in five consecutive league matches, becoming the first Udinese player to do so since Antonio Di Natale in 2010.
 He concluded his first season with 14 goals in 32 appearances.

 Lasagna was named club captain in 2019, following the departure of previous captain Valon Behrami from the team.
 In December 2020, he was replaced in that role by Rodrigo De Paul.

 Verona

 On 26 January 2021, Lasagna joined Hellas Verona on a one-and-a-half-year loan deal containing a conditional obligation to buy based on his performances.

+Loan to Fatih Karagümrük

+On 15 August 2023, Lasagna moved on a season-long loan to Fatih Karagümrük in Turkey.

+Loan to Bari

+On 19 July 2024, Lasagna joined Bari on loan with a conditional obligation to buy.

+Padova

+On 21 August 2025, Lasagna signed with Padova in Serie B for two seasons.

 International career

 On 9 October 2018, Lasagna was called to the Italy senior team by manager Roberto Mancini as a replacement for the injured Simone Zaza, for the upcoming UEFA Nations League match against Poland on 14 October.
 He made his senior international debut during the match, coming on as a late substitute in the eventual 1–0 away win, and set up Cristiano Biraghi's injury time winner with a header following a corner, which secured Italy's safety in the group.
 He made his first start for Italy on 20 November, in a 1–0 friendly win over the United States, held in Genk.